olegsych/T4Toolbox/README.md

 - Start Action / Start external program: ```C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\devenv.exe```
 - Start Options / Command line arguments: ```/rootSuffix Exp```

-With these settings in place, building the `T4Toolbox.VisualStudio` project will automatically install the extension in the experimental hive of Visual Studio and starting the debugging will automatically launch an experimental instance of Visual Studio and attach your debugger to it.
+With these settings in place, building the solution will automatically install the extension in the experimental hive of Visual Studio and starting the debugging will automatically launch an experimental instance of Visual Studio and attach your debugger to it.